Peter-L-SVK/PyLine/README.md

 ![PyLine Demo](demo.png)

-PyLine is a minimalist command-line text editor designed for Linux/BSD systems, written in Python 3.
+PyLine is a minimalist command-line text editor designed for Linux/BSD systems, written in Python 3 and borrowing BASH calls.
 Originally created in 2018, it has been modernized with improved text buffer management while maintaining its simple, line by line workflow.

 ## Features